mattermost/docs/source/process/bug-fix-release.md

     - Ensure [Security Policies](https://docs.mattermost.com/process/security.html) page has been updated
     - Update dependancies after release branch is cut in `mattermost-server`, `mattermost-webapp`, `desktop`, `mattermost-mobile` and `mattermost-redux`
 5. Logistics:
-    - Update [MVP page](https://www.mattermost.org/mvp/) with the most valuable contributor of the release
+    - Update [MVP page](https://www.mattermost.org/mvp/) with the most valued professional of the release and order the contributor's coaster
 6. Docs:
     - Finalize docs
       - If reviews are not complete, hold a 30 minute doc review meeting with PMs and anyone else who has changed or reviewed docs this release and wants to join